6 Benefits Of Propanediol For Skin | How To Use & Side Effects

 3. May Have Anti-Aging Properties

-With age, the natural humectants like amino acids, lactates, sugar, and salts that help maintain skin hydration levels lose their function.
+With age, the natural humectants like amino acids, lactates, sugar, and salts that help maintain skin hydration levels become less efficacious.
 This can lead to signs of aging, including wrinkles and dry skin.
 Propanediol can be used as an antiaging agent as its hydrating properties can help increase skin hydration levels (4).

 4. May Promote Product Absorption

 Propanediol, in combination with chemical penetration enhancers, can help the necessary ingredients reach deep within the skin.
-Propanediol also acts as an excellent solvent and helps absorb important product ingredients to further enhance skin health.
+Propanediol also acts as an excellent solvent and helps dissolve active ingredients, like salicylic acid and ferulic acid, to further enhance skin health.